kaazing/java.client.tutorials/README.md

 # Java Client Demos

-his repository contains simple applications that use Kaazing WebSocket Libraries for Java - both for Android and J2SE applications.
+his repository contains simple applications that use Kaazing WebSocket Libraries for Java.

 Applications are built for:
 - [J2SE](j2se)